Ki-rin/dgen-eval/README.md

 - `--prompt-file`: Path to evaluation prompts YAML file (default: "./prompts.yaml")
 - `--section-range`: Range of sections to evaluate (e.g., '1-5' or '2-3') (default: "1-5")
 - `--config`: Path to a configuration YAML file (optional)
+- `--output-format`: Output format for results (currently only CSV is supported)

 ### Configuration Files